kamalrana7843/landsifier/docs/introduction.rst

 2. Topological feature based method
 ====================================

-This method convert landslide polygon data to landslide polygon Images.
-These converted landslide images are used as a input to CNN for landslide classification
+This method convert 2D landslide polygon to 3D landslide shape by including elevation information.``Landsifier`` library compute topological features of 3D landslide shape use topological data analysis.
+These topological features can be used in machine learning algorithm for landslide triggers classification.

 3.Image based method
 =====================

 This method convert landslide polygon data to landslide polygon Images.
-These converted landslide images are used as a input to CNN for landslide classification
+These converted landslide images are used as a input to
+Convolutional Neural Networks for landslide classification.